p-smith1/nhd-project-assistant/README.md

-# NHD Project Assistant
+# NHD Georgia

-> NHD Project Assistant is a tool to assist students on the journey to creating and presenting their National History Day project.
+> NHD Georgia is a tool to assist students on the journey to creating and presenting their National History Day project.

 ## Usage